Certified Management Accountants - A certification awarded by IMA USA (The Institute of Management Accountants - USA). www.imanet.org

 Knowledge of general business environment and business concepts that enable you to understand the underlying business reasons and accounting implications of business transactions, analysis, decision making, budgeting & forecasting and other managerial functions in the organization.

-• Measurement, Valuation & Disclosure – Investments & Short Term Items
+• Measurement, Valuation & Disclosure: Assets - Short Term Items

-• Measurement, Valuation & Disclosure – Long Term Items
+• Measurement, Valuation & Disclosure: Assets – Long Term Items

 • Integrated Reporting